fly-apps/python-hellofly-flask/README.md

-# Hellofly-python
+# Python-hellofly-flask

 In our Hands-On section, we show how to deploy a deployable image file using Flyctl.
 Now we are going to deploy an application from source.
 In this _Getting Started_ article, we look at how to deploy a Python application on Fly.

 ## _The Hellofly-python Application_

-You can get the code for the example from [the hellofly Github repository](https://github.com/fly-examples/hellofly-python).
-Just `git clone https://github.com/fly-examples/hellofly-python` to get a local copy.
+You can get the code for the example from [the hellofly Github repository](https://github.com/fly-examples/python-hellofly-flask).
+Just `git clone https://github.com/fly-examples/python-hellofly-flask` to get a local copy.

 The hellofly-python application is, as you'd expect for an example, small.
 It's a Python application that uses the [Flask](https://flask.palletsprojects.com/) web framework.
 Here's all the code form `hellofly.py`: